andy489/Introduction_to_Programming_CPP/IT.Interview.Questions.md

 <details><summary>ANSWER</summary>
 <p>

-We have the operator "&" which is bitwise "AND".
-And knowing that a binary power of two is of the form 100...000 and subtracting one will give you 111...111.
+We have the operator "&", which is bitwise "AND".
+Knowing that a binary power of two is of the form 100...000 and subtracting one will give you 111...111.
 Then, when you AND those together, you get zero, such as with:

 	  1000 0000 0000 0000
 	&  111 1111 1111 1111